 Now the unavoidable COVID19 information: one positive thing during this uncertain time is that flight schools are all quite busy.
 Flight training is about the ONLY segment of aviation that is busy at this time.
 It’s a bit of a head scratcher as to why this is so, but I’ll take it.

 Please book your flight test well in advance.
-I tend to get booked up!
+My dance card is almost full.

 Also, in addition to regular protocols in place at all flight schools, I expect that masks will be worn during all flight tests and all freelance instructional flights.
 Please don’t forget to bring one.